nak/pytest_mproc/docsrc/index.rst

 Usage
 =====

-To use with pytest, you use the -C or equivalently --cores argument to specify how many cores to run on:
+To use with pytest, you use the --cores argument to specify how many cores to run on:

 % pytest --cores 3 [remaining arguments]